mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

     end

 How many validations do we have on the content of the post class?
 To someone familar with ActiveRecord, the answer is obviously one.
-We have a validation that the body must contain something, that it is present.
-In fact DataMapper, through `dm-validations`, has set up _four_ validations for us.
+We have a validation that the body must contain something - that it is present.
+In fact DataMapper, through dm-validations, has set up _four_ validations for us.
 When we declare properties like `:length => 0..255` as well as declaring the maximum length for the field, it also adds a validation to check that the supplied values will fit within that field.
 So when we validate our model DataMapper will check we ...

 * have a `body`, which contains ... something, at least